 Goodwin Goes Green

-Goodwin College is building a sustainable environment to benefit the College, the magnet schools, and the surrounding community.
+Goodwin University is building a sustainable environment to benefit The University, the magnet schools, and the surrounding community.

 Decontamination of industrial sites in East Hartford

-- The College was awarded multiple EPA Brownfield grants to convert contaminated industrial sites into the site for the new college campus.
+- The University was awarded multiple EPA Brownfield grants to convert contaminated industrial sites into the site for the new college campus.

-- The College was awarded an EPA Grant that supported soil remediation on Main/Ensign Streets in fall 2013.
+- The University was awarded an EPA Grant that supported soil remediation on Main/Ensign Streets in fall 2013.

 Ground Water Improvements